shrasinh/booklitE-libraryV2/README.md

 # BookLit
 ![image](images/home-page.png)

-This is a library management system/e-library built on flask framework, with more focus on the backend.
+This is a library management system/e-library built on flask framework.

 ## To run the application